Mold Railway

-Formation
+Route

-The Chester and Holyhead Railway opened its route in 1848 as far as Bangor, and throughout in 1850.
-Its promoters saw the Irish Mail traffic as the dominant purpose of their line; however Mold was an important regional centre, with considerable mineral resources locally, and the Mold Railway was authorised in Parliament on 9 July 1847.
-The Company's capital was to be £180,000, and it would run from the junction at Saltney, west of Chester to Mold, with a branch to Ffrith, where there were mineral deposits.
+The Chester and Holyhead Railway opened its route in 1848 from Chester to Bangor, and to Holyhead in 1850.
+Its promoters saw the Irish Mail traffic as the dominant purpose of their line.
+However, Mold was an important regional centre with considerable mineral resources locally, and the Mold Railway was authorised by the Mold Railway Act 1847 (10 & 11 Vict. c. clxii) on 9 July 1847.
+The company's capital was to be £180,000, and it would run from the junction at Saltney (west of Chester), to Mold, with a branch to Ffrith where there were large mineral deposits.

 The construction of the C&HR main line, and in particular the Britannia Bridge, consumed all of the C&HR's available financial resources and more, and as many directors and shareholders were common between the C&HR and the Mold Railway, the latter was not well provided with funds.
 This led to a slowing down of construction progress in 1848, and deferment of the Ffrith branch beyond Coed Talon.

-The C&HR became impatient as it had been relying on this feeder to its system, and it acquired the Mold Railway Company, by the action of a clause in the Mold Company's Act of Incorporation; this was effective on 30 March 1849.
+The C&HR became impatient as it had been relying on this feeder to its system, and it acquired the Mold Railway Company, by the action of a clause in the Mold Railway Act 1847; this was effective on 30 March 1849.

-Opening
+History

+Early days

 The contractor for the construction of the line agreed to take most of his payment in shares, in effect funding the line himself, and it was opened on 14 August 1849; in common with the main part of the C&HR it was worked by the London and North Western Railway.
 The line left the Chester to Holyhead line at Saltney Junction, a little west of Chester, and there were intermediate stations at Broughton, Hope and Llong.
 The line was 10 mi long, of which the first 7 mi was double track.

 A branch was constructed southwards from a trailing Ffrith Junction, near Padeswood, to Coed Talon, from where a private line extended to Nerquis, where there was a coal pit.
-The steeply graded branch line opened on 14 September 1849; part of the Parliamentary authorisation was to continue to limestone quarries at Ffrith, but for the time being that was left in abeyance.
+The steeply graded branch line opened on 14 September 1849; part of the parliamentary authorisation was to continue to limestone quarries at Ffrith, but for the time being that was left in abeyance.
 The mine and quarry owner Edward Oakley worked the branch with his own engine, Diamond.
 A station was opened at Padeswood (on the Mold main line) in 1851.
 In 1852 the C&HR took over the branch line and the LNWR worked it.